Contents (2008 - 49)

 12 Administrative reviews by Civil and Administrative Tribunal

-(1) Any person who has applied for an exemption and is aggrieved by any of the following decisions may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of the decision:(a) a determination of the Director-General to refuse to grant or to amend or revoke an exemption,(b) a determination of the Director-General as to the conditions subject to which, or the period for which, an exemption is granted.(2) Any other person who considers himself or herself to have a sufficient interest in an application for an exemption under this Division may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of any such decision.(3) The Civil and Administrative Tribunal is not required to conduct an administrative review of a decision on the application of a person referred to in subsection (2) if it is not satisfied that the person has a sufficient interest in the application for exemption.(4) A representative of an industrial organisation of which persons employed or engaged in shops are entitled or eligible to become members may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of any of the following decisions:(a) a determination of the Director-General to grant or to amend an exemption,(b) a determination of the Director-General as to the conditions subject to which, or the period for which, an exemption is granted.(5) In this section:
+(1) Any person who has applied for an exemption and is aggrieved by any of the following decisions may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of the decision:(a) a determination of the Secretary to refuse to grant or to amend or revoke an exemption,(b) a determination of the Secretary as to the conditions subject to which, or the period for which, an exemption is granted.(2) Any other person who considers himself or herself to have a sufficient interest in an application for an exemption under this Division may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of any such decision.(3) The Civil and Administrative Tribunal is not required to conduct an administrative review of a decision on the application of a person referred to in subsection (2) if it is not satisfied that the person has a sufficient interest in the application for exemption.(4) A representative of an industrial organisation of which persons employed or engaged in shops are entitled or eligible to become members may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of any of the following decisions:(a) a determination of the Secretary to grant or to amend an exemption,(b) a determination of the Secretary as to the conditions subject to which, or the period for which, an exemption is granted.(5) In this section:

 13 Staffing on restricted trading days

-(1) Any exemption granted by the Director-General under this Part is subject to the condition that, on a restricted trading day, the exempted shop is staffed only by persons who have freely elected to work on that day.(2) (Repealed)(3) This section has effect despite any other law.
+(1) Any exemption granted by the Secretary under this Part is subject to the condition that, on a restricted trading day, the exempted shop is staffed only by persons who have freely elected to work on that day.(2) (Repealed)(3) This section has effect despite any other law.

 14 Offence—failure to comply with exemption condition